-Dodge Dakota owners have reported 6 problems associated with instrument panel (under the electrical system category).
+Dodge Dakota owners have reported 6 problems related to instrument panel (under the electrical system category).

-The reporting person's vehicle is a 2001 Dodge Dakota.
+The contact owns a 2001 Dodge Dakota.
 The contact was driving approximately 3 mph when all of the warning lights illuminated on the instrument panel.
 The contact then noticed smoke coming from the dashboard area which then ignited into a fire.
 The driver was not injured and was abel to exit the vehicle safely.
 The vehicle was taken to the dealer where they advised the contact that the sensor timer module needed to be replaced.
 The vehicle was not repaired.
 The manufacturer was contacted and the vehicle failure was pending an investigation.
 The failure and the current mileages were approximately 104,300.
-This instrument panel problem happened on 12/21/11.

 See all problems of the 2001 Dodge Dakota.

-Tl- consumer has a 2000 Dodge Dakota quad cab.
+Tl- the contact owns a 2000 Dodge Dakota quad cab.
 The contact stated the vehicle stalls without warning.
 The vehicle has no power steering or brakes when the failure occurs.
 The contact stated the vehicle does not sputter or hesitate prior to stalling.
 The contact also stated that when the security warning light is flashing, they are unable to start the vehicle.
 The contact has to play with the remote to get the light to turn off.
 The contact stated that all of the gauges on the instrument panel stopped working when the failures occurred.
 The vehicle had not been inspected.
 The VIN was not available.
 The failure mileage was 78,000 and the current mileage was 78,900.
 Rl.
-This instrument panel problem happened on Jul.
-17, 2011.

 See all problems of the 2000 Dodge Dakota.

-The vehicle was a 2004 Dodge Dakota.
-VIN of the vehicle was 1D4HB48NX4_.
 The recall issue on my vehicle was not corrected and now as a result of teh service dept erro my car is now over-heatinga nd tehy refuse to take responsiblity and repair the issue, they stated it has nothing to do with teh recall even the it clearly stated that teh cluster of my vehicle could over heat and result in an instrument panel fire.
-It was Thursday, May 3, 2007 when this instrument panel issue happened.

 See all problems of the 2004 Dodge Dakota.